Coder-Upsilon/little-kb/README.md

 - **Multiple Tools**: Search, info, and document listing tools per knowledge base

 ### Using with Cline:
-1. Create a knowledge base in Little KB
+1. Create a knowledge base in VectorVault
 2. Go to "MCP Servers" in the web interface
 3. Click the settings icon on any server to get the Cline configuration
 4. Copy the configuration to your Cline MCP settings